dlanza1/ExDeMon/README.md

 ## Define new metrics

-The value of these defined metrics is computed from a mathematical equation which is configured.
+The value of these defined metrics is computed from an equation.

-This equation can have or not variables, these variables represent incoming metrics.
+This equation can have variables, these variables represent incoming metrics.
 So, values from several metrics can be aggregated in order to compute the value for the new metric.

 Metrics can be grouped by (e.g. cluster) in order to apply the equation to a set of metrics.